gu-fan/riv.vim/README.rst

   :Indent_: DONE 2012-06-29 the indentation in directives should return 0 after
             2 blank lines
   :Publish_: DONE 2012-06-29 Support the reStructuredText document not in a project.
+  :Indent_:  DONE 2012-06-29 fix indent of field list.
+             the line + 2 should line up with it's begining .

 Next
 ~~~~~